Healing from Betrayal Trauma with EMDR Therapy: After An Affair

 This type of trauma is particularly challenging because it not only affects your emotional well-being but can also disrupt your sense of reality and your ability to trust others in the future.

-We are biologically hard-wired to seek support and safety from others.
-This betrayal trauma goes deep.
+We are biologically hard-wired to seek support and safety from others - it’s one way we navigate the world.

 The Emotional Impact of Betrayal Trauma